1955–56 United States network television schedule: Monday

 Note: On NBC, Producers' Showcase aired as a monthly series 8–9:30 p.m.
 No longer a network operation, DuMont continued airing its Boxing From St. Nicholas Arena on an occasional basis over individual stations until August 6, 1956.
 On CBS, in most areas, Douglas Edwards With the News aired at 6:45 p.m., while some cities (including New York) aired the 7:15 p.m. edition.

 Tuesday

 Notes: The Martha Raye Show and The Chevy Show appeared monthly.
 As of November 1, You'll Never Get Rich officially became The Phil Silvers Show, swapping time periods with Navy Log.

 On NBC, Dear Phoebe consisted entirely of reruns of the series from the 1954–1955 season.

+Premiering on the same evening at the same time, G.E.
+Summer Originals on ABC and Sneak Preview on NBC were the first U.S. anthology series composed of unsold television pilots.